Medically Reviewed by Nivin Todd, MD on December 17, 2020

 Getting physical can ramp up the pleasure for you and your partner.
 Any activity that gets your heart beating faster and you breathing harder, from brisk walking to cycling, can boost blood flow -- including to your nether regions.
-That’s a plus for both genders: stronger erections for men, and greater arousal for women (a whopping 169% more in one University of Texas study).
+That’s a plus for both genders: stronger erections for men, and greater arousal for women according to a University of Texas study.

 Harvard researchers found that male and female swimmers in their 60s had sex lives similar to people 20 years younger.
 Swimming builds endurance, boosts blood flow, improves flexibility and strength, and slashes stress.
 It also burns some serious calories, a plus for anyone who's overweight (extra pounds lower libido), especially obese men with erectile dysfunction.

 A strong, flexible core underpins most everything you do.
 That includes performing between the sheets.